-The Program Highlights section summarizes the Medicare Health Outcomes Survey-Modified (HOS-M) program and provides resources to help Program of All-Inclusive Care for the Elderly (PACE) organizations use their HOS-M reports and data.
-The section also provides information about new website content, webinars, and program updates.
+The Program Highlights section summarizes the Medicare HOS-M program and provides resources to help PACE organizations use their HOS-M reports and data.
+The section provides information about website content, webinars, and program updates.
 For further assistance, please refer to the Technical Assistance information below.